the-vegetarian-vampire/Smart-Contract-Resources/README.md

 - `constant` - naming convention ALL_CAPS; more `gas efficient`
 - `immutable` - set inside the constructor but cannot be modified after, more `gas efficient`: `i_owner`, i meaning immutable
 - batch minting
+- in testing it's common to prepend storage variables with `s_`
 - Hardhat gas reporter

 -----